hydroffice/hyo2_soundspeed/docs/user_manual_installation_1_requirements.rst

 .. note::
-    If you download the frozen application (`from the download page <https://www.hydroffice.org/soundspeed/main>`_), you don't need to care about dependencies (and may just skip this section).
+    If you download the frozen application (`from the download page <https://www.hydroffice.org/soundspeed/main>`_), you don't need to care about dependencies (and you may just skip this section).

 If you decide to install the package in a Python environment, the dependencies are: